Renault Kangoo Z.E. van review

 In a small field of competitors, the Renault Kangoo Z.E. is a front-runner in the electric light commercial vehicle (LCV) class, courtesy of Renault’s commitment to constantly developing its battery and electric-motor technology.
-Add in the fact it’s offered in a variety of body styles, and it has plenty going for it.
+Add the fact it’s offered in a range of bodystyles and it has plenty going for it.

 Those van rivals include the Nissan e-NV200, plus the ageing Citroen Berlingo Electric and Peugeot Partner Electric duo.
-However, as the Kangoo Z.E. is also available as a Crew Van, you could also consider it as a practical electric MPV-style family car, especially as prices are similar to models such as the Nissan Leaf, Volkswagen e-Golf, Hyundai Ioniq Electric and Hyundai Kona Electric.
+However, as the Kangoo Z.E. is also available as a Crew Van, you could also consider it as a practical electric MPV-style family car, especially as its price (with VAT added) is less than models such as the Nissan Leaf, Volkswagen e-Golf, Hyundai Ioniq Electric and Hyundai Kona Electric.
 In reality, the Kangoo Z.E. isn’t a patch on these models for quality, so you’d only be paying for the space and the electric drive the Renault provides.

 The Kangoo Z.E. was launched in 2011 and has gone on to become one of the best-selling electric commercial vehicles on sale.
-It uses similar technology to the Renault ZOE supermini, so the current van gets a 33kWh lithium-ion battery pack and a 44kW electric motor that makes 60bhp.
+It uses similar technology to the Renault ZOE supermini, so the current van gets a 33kWh lithium-ion battery pack and an electric motor that makes 60bhp.
 The 33kWh battery has a larger capacity than the original battery pack, although it takes up the same amount of space under the load floor as the older battery, and doesn’t compromise load volume in the back.

-Renault quotes an NEDC range of 170 miles for the Kangoo Z.E., although the company is honest about the fact that you’re more likely to get 124 miles out of a single charge.
+Renault quotes a driving range of 143 miles for the Kangoo Z.E. on the WLTP test, but the company admits you’re more likely to get 124 miles out of a single charge.
 That’s still better than its Citroen and Peugeot rivals.
 Renault also highlights the limitations of cold weather on the Kangoo Z.E., stating that you’re likely to experience a range of 75 miles when the temperature drops and you use the heating.
 Renault fits an ‘ECO’ switch that reduces throttle response at lower speeds to help boost the van’s range, although the extra effort to get the van moving counters any real benefit the system offers.